-To access to the property from Boulder take Lee Hill Road west to Olde Stage Road then go north.
-The proposed driveway will create a little additional site disturbance and soil compaction and will not require the removal of any trees.
-The driveway is approximately 250 feet long therefore a turn around will be required.
-The driveway is less than 400 feet long therefore a pull-out will not be required.
-The driveway will be 12 feet wide with a vertical clearance of 13'6" and have a grade that is less than 12%.
+Access to the property from Boulder take Boulder Canyon west to Sugarloaf Rd to Mounatin Meadows to Arkansas Mountain Road.

+There is an existing driveway therefore construction will not create additional site distrubance or soil compaction and will not require the removal of any trees.
+The driveway is approximatley 75 feet long therefore no turn arounds will be required.
+The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
+The driveway is less than 400 feet therefore no pull-outs will be required